The Theological Crisis

 A. He reproaches the heartlessness of all three of his friends.

-1Then Job responded,
+1Then Job answered,

-2"I have heard many things like these;
+2“I have heard many such things;

-Miserable comforters are you all!
+Sorry comforters are you all.

-3Is there no end to windy words?
+3“Is there no limit to windy words?

-Or what provokes you that you answer?
+Or what plagues you that you answer?

-4I too could speak like you,
+4“I too could speak like you,

-If only I were in your place.
+If I were in your place.

 I could compose words against you